-Interleukin-10 ELISA kit can be used for determining in vitro quantitative amounts of interleukin-10 (IL-10) in human serum, cell culture supernatant, plasma and many other biological fluids.
+Interleukin-10 ELISA kit can be used for determining in vitro quantitative amounts of interleukin-10 (IL-10, interleukin 10) in human serum, cell culture supernatant, plasma and many other biological fluids.
 This assay has a minimum detection limit of < 4.0 pg/ml.

 Interleukin-10 (IL-10) is a member of the four a-helix bundle family with a molecular mass of 39 kDa (160 amino acids) and in solution human IL-10 is only functional has a homodimer.
 It is essentially a pleiotropic cytokine which plays important roles in regulating lymphoid and myeloid cell functions.
 IL-10 is a potent suppressor of the effector functions of T-cells, macrophages and NK cells since it has the ability to block the synthesis of cytokines and several accessory cell functions of macrophages.
 Interleukin-10 is found to be expressed by a number of different cells which includes B cells derived from peripheral blood, EBV-transformed B cell lines, Burkitt’s lymphoma, placental trophoblasts, monocytes, bronchial epithelial cells, AIDS lymphomas, certain melanomas and carcinomas.

+The following interleukin-10 ELISA kit is ideal for measuring many different types of diagnostic applications.
 Human IL-10 gene is found to be located on chromosome 1 and it is often occurring as a single copy within the genome.
 It displays strong amino acid sequence and DNA sequence homology to the murine IL-10, it also exhibits similarity to the open reading frame present in the Epstein Barr virus genome and BCRF1.
 This led to implications there is a possibility that IL-10 may also play a role in the host-virus interactions.
 The immunosuppressive properties that are shown by IL-10 indicate a potential clinical use for IL-10 in suppressing rejections of grafts following organ transplantations.
 There is a further possibility of it exerting a strong anti-inflammatory activities too.
 In many diseases for example Leishmania, Schistosoma mansoni, Trypanosoma and Toxoplasma gondii infections the levels of interleukin-10 have been found to be elevated.
 High concentrations of IL-10 are also found in mycobacterial infections (Mycobacterium leprae, Mycobacterium avium and Mycobacterium tuberculosis) and in retroviral infections inducing immunodeficiency.
-The following interleukin-10 ELISA kit is ideal for measuring many types of diagnostic applications.
+This interleukin-10 ELISA kit offers a sensitivity limit of 4.0 pg/ml and it can be used to measure human samples of serum, biological fluids, cell culture supernatant and plasma.

 - Interleukin 10 in the tumor microenvironment: a target for anticancer immunotherapy.
 Immunol Res.
 (2011) 51 (2-3): 170-82.
 Review.
 Sato T., et al.